 The Fourth River welcomes submissions that explore the relationship between humans and their environments, both natural and built, urban, rural or wild.
 We are looking for writing that is richly situated at the confluence of place, space and identity—or that reflects upon or makes use of landscape and place in new ways.

-Reading Period for Print Journal: July 1 – September 1.
+Submission Period for Print Journal: July 1 – September 1.

 The Fourth River only accepts submissions via Submittable.
 Emailed submissions will not be read.
 Mailed submissions will be recycled.